jocogum10/jocogum10/README.md

 I aim to be a Web Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> for a Permanent WFH set-up.

-- :telescope: I’m working as a Data Automation Engineer and use tech tools like Python, Power BI, Power Query, VBA, and SQL from day to day.
+- :telescope: I’m working as a Data Automation Engineer and use tech tools like Python, Power BI, Power Query, VBA, and SQL on a day to day basis.

 - :seedling: I'm also studying web application development using Tailwind CSS, Bootstrap, React JS, and Ruby on Rails.